fanghaolei/fanghaolei.github.io/s3-method-organize-projects.md

         	options = options
         ),

-        # simply use project_name as the class, you can
+        # class name is simply the project_name, you
-        # also assign additonal parent classes to set
+        # can also assign additonal parent classes to
-        # up an inheritance structure.
-This is
+        # set up an inheritance structure, which is
-        # particularly helpful if you have layers of
+        # particularly useful if you have layers of
-        # projects that all follow one generic procedure.
+        # projects that follow one generic procedure

         # E.g., class = c(project_name, "my_project")
+        # all projects are also "my_project"
         class = project_name
     )
     return(project)